 We encourage Chapter Leaders to raise up Vision Leads within their chapter.
 Vision Leads are those who catch the vision of the organization and have a passion to come alongside their leader and use their strengths to assist wherever/whenever possible.
 With guidance, Vision Leads can grow to become Chapter Leaders themselves which leads to the possibility of a number of KWA Chapters in your area.
 Chapter Leaders can also start out as Co-Leaders and team up with a partner.

 What are the most important characteristics of a Chapter Leader?

 Most importantly, to have a heart for Jesus and a passion to see others succeed.
 They are passionate about community and creating a safe space to be seen, heard, and appreciated in a culture of kindness and honor.
-Chapter Leaders also carry a clear understanding that they are not lone rangers, but that their group is an integral part of the larger KWA community.
-As such, they promote membership in the KWA organization as a way of belonging to a larger vision and sowing into the scribal calling.
+Chapter Leaders also carry a clear understanding that they are not lone rangers, but that their group is an integral part of the larger KWA community and they have the support of KWA Leaders.
 Chapter Leaders are not necessarily extroverts and may not have prior leadership experience but they have the ability to organize gatherings and share information in person and online.
 They are those who are passionate about Jesus, their craft, raising up others in their identities as creatives, and seeing the Kingdom of God advance through the written word.